sprantis/book-search-engine/README.md

 * [Questions](#questions)

 ## Description
-I refactored a Google Books API search engine to include and implement GraphQL API and an Apollo Server.
-Users can search for books and save their favoriate selections.
+I refactored a Google Books API search engine to include and implement a GraphQL API built with Apollo Server.
+Users can search for books and save their favorite selections.
 This is a single-page app using the MERN (MongoDB, Express, React, Node) stack.

 ## Installation Instructions
 N/A